Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 Ready to pick the right streaming stack for your 2026 build?

-The build-vs-buy decision in streaming is no longer a religious argument.
-It’s a math problem with three inputs — participant-minutes, latency floor, and revenue share — and a clean answer in most cases.
+The build-vs-buy decision in streaming is a math problem with three inputs: participant-minutes, delivery GB, and latency floor.
 SaaS for early validation under 100k pp-min/month.
-Hybrid for mid-scale 100k–500k.
-Custom for sub-500 ms, branded OTT, regulated workloads, or 500k+ pp-min/month.
-WHIP standardisation cut the custom build cost ~40% over 18 months; the wall between “buy” and “build” is thinner than it’s ever been.
+Hybrid for mid-scale.
+Custom for sub-500 ms, branded OTT, high delivery volume, or the top of the conferencing curve.
+For conferencing minutes alone, SaaS stays cheaper into the millions; for OTT delivery and subscriber fees, custom crosses over far sooner.
+WHIP standardisation cut the custom build cost ~40% over 18 months, so the wall between buy and build is thinner than it’s ever been.

-If you’re scoping a 2026 streaming or conferencing build — OTT, telemed, e-learning, surveillance, trader, conferencing, marketplace — we can quote SaaS, custom, and the cross-over month for your spec in 30 minutes.
+If you’re scoping a 2026 streaming or conferencing build, whether OTT, telemed, e-learning, surveillance, trading, conferencing, or marketplace, we can quote SaaS, custom, and the cross-over month for your spec in 30 minutes.
 That’s the conversation our scoping calls are built around.

 Get the numbers that fit your roadmap